By Nusaiba Ibrahim

 Myth: If you have HPV, you will develop cervical cancerFalse

-Having HPV doesn’t necessarily mean you’ll develop cervical cancer.
+Having HPV does not necessarily mean you will develop cervical cancer.
 There are over 100 strains of HPV, with some posing a high risk for cervical cancer and others being low-risk.
 Fortunately, the body’s immune system usually clears the virus within two years.
 However, in some cases, the virus persists and causes abnormal cell changes in the cervix, often without noticeable symptoms.

 In Nigeria, cervical cancer is the second leading cancer among women, following breast cancer, while globally, it is the fourth most frequent cancer affecting women.
 The Pink and Blue project, an organization established to raise awareness on cancers, points out that Cervical cancer is the most prevalent gynecological cancer and the second leading cause of cancer-related deaths among Nigerian women, accounting for approximately 14,000 new cases and over 8,000 fatalities annually.
 Unfortunately, it also has the highest mortality rate, exceeding 50%, primarily due to delayed diagnosis, which renders treatment ineffective.
 Women diagnosed with cervical cancer in Nigeria face significant challenges, including inability to afford treatment, lack of knowledge about suggestive symptoms, seeking traditional medicine upon symptoms and late diagnosis.
 Given its high prevalence, after breast cancer, it is crucial for women to be informed about cervical cancer, its symptoms, and treatment options to combat myths and misconceptions surrounding the disease.